Jayveersinh-Raj/Jayveersinh-Raj/README.md

 <br>

  # 💻 Some of the big projects undertaken and experience
- ## Machine learningn and AI
+ ## Machine learning and AI
-  1. IOT based anomaly detection
+  1. IOT-based anomaly detection
-  3. Console based AI bot
+  3. Console-based AI bot
   4. Backend developer for IT department of Innopolis University
   5. Cognizant virtual internship in AI (March 2023)
-  6. Timing attack bases on Evolutionary algorithms (Proof of concept)
+  6. Timing attack based on Evolutionary algorithms (Proof of concept)
   7. Spice Company scheduling optimization
-  8. Tennis tournmanet betting company forecasting for betting company in data mining
+  8. Tennis tournament betting company forecasting for betting company in data mining
   9. Ratings forecasting for airbnb and similar companies.

 ## Natural Language
   1. Diaster detection with NLP on news and tweets
   2. Creating a natural language preprocessing pipeline for the autoML library Tpot that uses genetic programming.
-  3. Cross lingual zero shot transfer (toxicity &rarr; done working on other derivatives) being trained on singular language data like English, can infer on any arbitrary language.
+  3. Cross lingual zero-shot transfer (toxicity &rarr; done working on other derivatives) being trained on singular language data like English, can infer on any arbitrary language.
-  4. Gujarati Grammarly (Grammarly for low resource language)
+  4. Gujarati Grammarly (Grammarly for low-resource language)
-  5. Vector space aligner for Sanskrit for there are non existing vector space aligner for this low resource ancient language.
+  5. Vector space aligner for Sanskrit for there are nonexisting vector space aligner for this low-resource ancient language.
-  6. Using langchain for agents, prompt engineering, using vector databases to eliminate retraing of LLMs
+  6. Using langchain for agents, prompt engineering, using vector databases to eliminate retraining of LLMs
   7. Working knowledge of various alternatives of fine tuning LLMs.
   8. Code generation/analysis research using LLMs with Advanced Engineering School (AES)